Oratorian/crunchyroll-notify.sh/README.md

 # Crunchyroll Notify

-**crunchyroll-notify.sh** is a modular Bash script that checks the Crunchyroll calendar RSS feed for new anime releases matching titles you define in a `config.json` file.
-When a match is found, it sends notifications via various services like Discord, Slack, Email, IFTTT, Pushover, or simply echoes to the terminal.
+**crunchyroll-notify.sh** is Bash script that checks the Crunchyroll calendar RSS feed for new anime releases matching titles you define in `config.json`.
+When a match is found, it sends notifications via various services like Discord, Slack, Email (WIP), IFTTT, Pushover, or simply echoes to the terminal.

-It is intended for self-hosted use on Linux systems and runs well from `cron`.
+It is intended for self-hosted use on Linux systems and runs well with a `systemd` timer.
 Built for extensibility and maintainability, it is split into modular components under the `modules/` directory.

 ---